waynesutton/better-todo/files.md

     - Shows "Sign In to Search" modal when unauthenticated

 - `PomodoroTimer.tsx` - Built-in productivity timer with:
+  - **Duration toggle** - Switch between 25-minute focus sessions and 90-minute flow state sessions
+    - Waves icon to switch from 25 minutes to 90-minute flow state mode
+    - Clock icon to switch back from 90 minutes to 25-minute focus mode
+    - Toggle button appears next to Start button (only visible when timer is idle)
+    - All timer features work identically for both durations
-  - 25-minute Pomodoro timer with visual countdown display (MM:SS format)
+  - 25-minute or 90-minute Pomodoro timer with visual countdown display (MM:SS format)
   - **MP3-based audio notifications** for timer events:
-    - Start sound (`timer-start.mp3`) plays once when timer begins
+    - Start sound (`timer-start.mp3`) plays once when timer begins (only if user started in current session)
-    - 5-second countdown sound (`5-second-coutdown.mp3`) plays at 5 seconds remaining
+    - 5-second countdown sound (`5-second-coutdown.mp3`) plays at 5 seconds remaining (only if user started in current session)
     - Completion sounds rotate through 11 MP3 files (synth, epicboom, epci, deep, horns, computer, flute, pause, whoa, waves, done)
     - Pause sound (`pause.mp3`) plays when user pauses timer
     - All sounds at 70% volume
+  - **Sound auto-play prevention** - Sounds never play automatically when timer session is restored from previous page load
+    - Sounds only play when user explicitly clicks Start or Reset button in current session
+    - Prevents unexpected audio interruptions when navigating to app with active timer
   - **Mute/unmute controls** with volume button in modal and full-screen mode
     - Toggle to mute all timer sounds
     - Stops all currently playing audio when muting